-DECIMAL (and NUMERIC) are invalid with LANGUAGE C and OLE (SQLSTATE 42815).
-For alternatives to using DECIMAL refer to Embedded SQL Programming Guide.
+- DECIMAL (and NUMERIC) are invalid with LANGUAGE C and OLE (SQLSTATE 42815).
+For alternatives to using DECIMAL refer to Embedded SQL Programming Guide. - REF(type-name) cannot be specified as the data type of a parameter (SQLSTATE 42997).

 For the LOB types or distinct types which are based on a LOB type, the AS LOCATOR clause can be added.
 This indicates that a LOB locator is to be passed to the UDF instead of the actual value.
 This saves greatly in the number of bytes passed to the UDF, and may save as well in performance, particularly in the case where only a few bytes of the value are actually of interest to the UDF.
 Use of LOB locators in UDFs are described in Embedded SQL Programming Guide.